-Digital transformation (DT), including the internet of things (IoT) and Smart Manufacturing revolves around the use of intelligent systems, sensors and actuators to measure and control processes and environments.
-This falls squarely into the interest area of InstMC, and a Special Interest Group in digital transformation has been set up to accommodate this ubiquitous and disruptive technological development.
+Digital transformation (DT), including the Internet of Things (IoT) and Smart Manufacturing revolves around the use of intelligent systems, sensors and actuators to measure and control processes and environments.
+This falls squarely into the interest area of InstMC, and the DT SIG was set up to accommodate this ubiquitous and disruptive technological development.
+From an InstMC perspective, sensors and actuators are the eyes, ears and hands of digital transformation, while automation and data analysis are the brains.

 As the term implies, digital transformation uses digital technology through interoperable systems, modelling and simulation, intelligent automation and networked sensors to analyse data and disseminate information throughout the entire manufacturing lifecycle.
 This allows companies to proactively manage manufacturing operations with informed and timely decision-making.
 But more than that, DT requires new business models and encourages innovative approaches.